veracityidinc/gwt-api-generator/README.md

 Vaadin gwt-api-generator produces `@JsType` interfaces for JS Element level access from Java Objects.

-Since `JsInterop` was a feature experimental in GWT-2.7.0 and stable in GWT-2.8.0, and its implementation has absolutly changed from the experimental to the stable API, we have decided not to support old releases anymore, starting with gwt-api-generator 1.2.1.
+Since `JsInterop` was a feature experimental in GWT-2.7.0 and stable in GWT-2.8.0, and its implementation has absolutely changed from the experimental to the stable API, we have decided not to support old releases anymore, starting with gwt-api-generator 1.2.1.

 ## Modifying the `bower_components` folder